-It is also thought that Business Central may prove to be the natural successor to Dynamics NAV, Microsoft’s Enterprise Resource Planning (ERP) solution.
+It is also thought that Business Central will be the successor to Dynamics NAV, Microsoft’s Enterprise Resource Planning (ERP) solution.
 Though this is not a certainty, the similarity in reported functionality – coupled with Business Central’s attractive tiered licensing – will make Business Central a highly compelling alternative to NAV.
-It would therefore make sense that the new offering might take the place of NAV in time.
+It would, therefore, make sense that the new offering might take the place of NAV in time.

 Dynamics 365 Business Central will be available from April 2018.
 Though designed as the ideal SME solution, organisations may find that a custom Dynamics 365 setup proves a more functional and cost-efficient solution than Business Central.